akazukin5151/train-passenger-distribution/README.md

 ## Potential extensions

 - Proper OD data (the current OD data is probably commuter tickets only)
-- Easily adjustable variables (eg, mean and stdev of normal distributions)
+- Easily adjustable variables (eg, mean and stdev of beta distributions)
 - Heat equation to model passengers dispersing throughout the train, as passengers do not mindlessly cluster together when there is space along the train
 - Consider variables such as shelter (for rainy weather)
 - Consider that some passengers will board at a location convenient for their destination station